kioko378/Calculator-in-shell/README.md

 2.-.
 3.*.
 4./.
+5.%.
 1

 1

-Enter the two intergers you want to compute using the above operation.
+Enter the two integers you want to compute using the above operation.

 Integer A:
 30